July 28, 2022

 Recurring revenue financing can change the game

-If your company generates income from recurring revenue streams, then recurring revenue financing (or RRF) could provide a great opportunity for you to access the capital you need without giving up ownership shares or taking on traditional, restrictive debt.
+If your company generates income from recurring revenue streams, then recurring revenue financing (or RRF) could provide a great opportunity for you to access the capital you need without giving up ownership shares.

 Algorithms perform due diligence almost instantly, so companies can stay agile and access capital in hours instead of weeks or months.
 RRF can also be a strategic way to capitalize your business when other options aren’t as accessible—or as favorable—to your scenario as they might be at other times… perfect for times like these.